SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/Search-Operators/backshift.md

 # backshift

 The **backshift** operator helps you compare values as they change over time.
-It simply shifts the data points it's given and returns them in your results in a new field.
+It simply shifts the data points it is given and returns them in your results in a new field.

 The backshift operator can be used